fredpolicarpo/fredpolicarpo/README.md

  ### A little more about me
 🔭 I’m currently working on a digital bank account for Will Bank, a fintech from Brazil, as SR Backend Engineer.

-🔭 I’m also currently working (part time) on a wep application for Construction Industry that improove the use of the BIM 360 models, integrating with Forge Autodesk API.

 🌱 I’m currently learning functional programing, observability and patterns of resilience for distribuited systems (a.k.a microservices)

 <!--